Evita-M/react-todo-list/README.md

 * CSS3

 ## Functionalities
-You are able to input your text and on pressing Enter or clicking ADD button add your task in your list.
+You are able to input your text and on pressing Enter or clicking Add button add your task in your list.
 Once the task is completed, you can press check button.
 If you want to remove the task from the list, you can press delete button.
 If you want to clear all items from the list, press Clear tasks button.
 You can also check number of tasks above the clear tasks button.